-All auto ceramic coatings have hydrophobic characteristics that repel dirt and water, causing it to bead-up on the surface to be whisked away without leaving streaks and water spots.
+All paint protection coatings have hydrophobic characteristics that repel dirt and water, causing it to bead-up on the surface to be whisked away without leaving streaks and water spots.
 They all provide a protective layer so there is less need for washing and no need at all for waxing and polishing.
 The coating leaves a squeaky clean, crystal clear high gloss surface that is easy to maintain.

 Is ceramic coating for cars worth it?

 There are now many options available in the application of ceramic coatings, however, it is strongly recommended that you use only an authorized and/or certified installer for whatever coating product you choose.

 In addition to permanent coatings that offer nine years of paint protection, there are now several high quality but lower-priced semi-permanent coatings on the market that have the same capabilities as the higher endurance, longer-lasting coatings.
 Semi-permanent coatings last from 18 months to 3 years, depending on the application.

 There are also some effective spray-on coatings that are moderately priced and will last 9 months to a year, with ongoing maintenance.
 Many of them are much easier to apply than the original permanent coatings.